kmcgillivray/kmcgillivray.github.io/_posts/2017-02-01-wisconsin-refugees-reflection.md

 [![Wisconsin refugees screenshot](/img/wisconsin-refugees-preview.png)](http://kevinmcgillivray.net/wisconsin-refugees)

-The main impetus for making this project was [last Friday's executive order](http://www.npr.org/2017/01/31/512439121/trumps-executive-order-on-immigration-annotated) banning visitors to the US from Iraq, Syria, Sudan, Iran, Somalia, Libya and Yemen.
-The questions floating around in my head were... are there any people near me who would be affected by this in a very direct way?
+The main impetus for making this project was the impotent POTUS and his [recent executive order](http://www.npr.org/2017/01/31/512439121/trumps-executive-order-on-immigration-annotated) banning visitors to the US from Iraq, Syria, Sudan, Iran, Somalia, Libya and Yemen.
+Besides the fact that this is obviously an unconstitutional discriminatory Muslim ban that he-who-must-be-shamed is trying to pass off as a vaguely legal security order, the thoughts floating around in my head were... are there any people near me who would be affected by this in a very direct way?
 What is its impact close to home, and is there anything I can do?
-Before I could know if I could help, I needed more clarity of what reality is near me.
+Before I could figure out the best way to help, I needed more clarity of what reality is near me.

 I chose to focus on refugees even though the executive order affects many, many people who are not refugees, partly because I knew there was a small group of Somalian refugees living in Green Bay, so when looking for a direct impact I decided to start there.